StuffAndyMakes/secinject/README.md

 ### Output: Generated Swift Code

+You can specify output Swift source file name with the `-o` or `--output-file`.
+The default is `Secrets.swift` and it is placed alongside your other project source files (typically {$SRCROOT}/{$TARGET_NAME}).

-The utility generates a Secrets enum with static constants.
+The utility generates a Secrets.swift file with an enum representing the key/values as static constants:

 ```swift
 //